 Rates for new drivers

 New drivers tend to have less experience on the road than older drivers.
 Teens are more likely to get into a car accident than any other age group, according to the Centers for Disease Control (CDC).
-Insurance companies set rates to compensate for this risk.
+Rates for teen drivers are usually higher to compensate for this risk.
 If you are the parent of a teen driver, you could expect a steep increase with a teen driver added to your policy.
-The rates below for 16- and 17-year-old drivers represent the increase in cost to add the driver to a parents’ policy.
-The 18-year-old driver’s rate is calculated on their own policy.
+For example, by adding a new, 16-year-old driver, the average increase is about 118%, or $2,081 per year.
+The rates below for 16-, 17- and 18-year-old drivers represent the full cost once the driver is added to a parents’ policy.

-*Rates calculated for an 18-year-old renter on their own policy.
+*Rates calculated for drivers on their parent’s policy

 Rates after a lapse in coverage